fuz-stack #

 fuz_util → gro + fuz_css → fuz_ui → fuz_* apps

-gro is a temporary build tool, to be replaced by fuz (Rust daemon + CLI).
+Rust (tsv, then fuz crates) while it stays complementary to fuz and zap.
 See stack for the full dependency graph and package details.

 For cross-repo coordination patterns — planning, TODOs, and multi-repo goals — see grimoire.